LLNL/scr/doc/rst/users/overview.rst

 the user name and allocation id associated with the resource allocation.
 This enables multiple users, or multiple jobs by the same user, to run at the same time without conflicting for the same control directory.
-The control base directory is hard-coded into the SCR library at configure time, but this value may be overridden via a system configuration file.
+A default control base directory is hard-coded into the SCR library at configure time, but this value may be overridden at runtime.

 SCR can direct the application to write dataset files to subdirectories within a *cache directory*.